-- Ref: Pg.
-14 - > The Temporary Disability benefits and Permanent Total Disability benefits are included in this review.
-The funding for the Temporary Disability Benefit includes both the entire Temporary Disability Benefit and the Extended Temporary Disability Benefit.
+- \ The Temporary Disability benefits and Permanent Total Disability benefits are included in this review.
+The funding for the Temporary Disability Benefit includes both the Temporary Disability Benefit and the Extended Temporary Disability Benefit.
 Only the Supplemental Industrial Disability benefit is funded by the Department on a "pay-as-you-go" basis.
 All the disability benefits are summarized in Section 3 of this report. - Ref: Pg.
-3 Ref: Pg.
-2 - > The total reserve for the disability benefits has decreased from \$47.5 million on June 30, 2016 to \$47.2 million on June 30, 2017.
-Member contributions amounted to about \$458,000 for the 2015-2016 fiscal year and \$473,000 for the 2016-2017 fiscal year.
-Department contributions amounted to about \$17.1 million for 2015-2016 fiscal year and about \$16.4 million for the 2016-2017 fiscal year. - Ref: Pg.
-8 - ➤ Until the 2007-2008 fiscal year, contributions to the Temporary Disability Benefit Fund had been substantially less than the outgoing benefit payments.
-This resulted in the General Reserve for this fund going from a positive balance of \$6.0 million as of June 30, 2004 to a negative balance of \$1.1 million as of June 30, 2008.
-The balance returned to a positive balance in 2009 and reverted to a negative balance of \$1.2 million as of June 30, 2012.
-The balance returned to a positive balance of \$20,000 as of June 30, 2016 and further increased to about \$1.0 million as of June 30, 2017.
-See Section 2.C for details. - Ref: Pg.
-5 - > The recommended Department contribution rate for the Temporary Disability Benefit Fund has decreased from \$1.52 per \$100 of compensation to \$1.44 per \$100 of compensation.
-See Section 2.B for details. - > For purposes of determining the recommended contribution rate for the Temporary Disability Benefit Fund, we have assumed that there are two years remaining on the funding period to reach the target reserve level.
+3 The total reserve for the disability benefits has decreased from \$47.2 million on June 30, 2017 to \$46.4 million on June 30, 2018.
+Member contributions amounted to about \$473,000 for the 2016-2017 fiscal year and \$493,000 for the 2017-2018 fiscal year.
+Department contributions amounted to about \$16.4 million for 2016-2017 fiscal year and about \$16.5 million for the 2017-2018 fiscal year. - Ref: Pg.
+8 The General Reserve for the Temporary Disability Benefit Fund increased from \$1.0 million as of June 30, 2017 to about \$2.1 million as of June 30, 2018.
+See Section 2.C for details. - > The recommended Department contribution rate for the Temporary Disability Benefit Fund has decreased from \$1.44 per \$100 of compensation to \$1.31 per \$100 of compensation.
+See Section 2.B for details. - > For purposes of determining the contribution rate for the Temporary Disability Benefit Fund, there is one year remaining on the funding period to reach the target reserve level.
 This is consistent with the Board action in 2009 to adopt a Department contribution rate based on a funding period that would initially start at ten years.
-The General Reserve is greater than the target reserve level as of June 30, 2017. - Ref: Pg.
-10 - > The recommended Department contribution rate for the Permanent Total Disability Fund remains at \$0 per \$100 of compensation. - > The Board should consider authorizing a review of the funding methods and reserving policies for this Fund.
+The General Reserve is greater than the target reserve level as of June 30, 2018. - > The recommended Department contribution rate for the Permanent Total Disability Fund remains at \$0 per \$100 of compensation.

+The Board should consider authorizing a review of the funding methods and reserving policies for this Fund.
 In particular, the Board may wish to consider a level cost funding approach consistent with that used by the Retirement Plan.
-The current funding period to reach the target reserve level has only two years remaining, so some review of funding policy will be needed in any case.
+The current funding period to reach the target reserve level has only one year remaining, so some review of funding policy will be needed in any case.